dtaht/blog-cerowrt/content/post/ath10_ath9k_1.md

 To me, this was the exciting bit!
 How *good could wifi get* with both sides fq_codeled?
 How many more bugs could there be?
 Plenty.

 First up I'd wanted to use IBSS mode and a few other features that Candelatech had long been producing in their custom build of QCA's ath10k firmware - it has many bugs removed and multiple useful features added.
-I thought I'd start by testing that, then move to their later firmware and then to the mainline with this series of tests.
+I thought I'd start by testing that, then move to the mainline with this series of tests.
 Then move to ath10k to ath10k, and try other rates.

 Well, I broke their 10.2.X release earlier today and had to revert to testing their 10.1.X release.
 They were *very* helpful in trying to debug it...